bcgov/sso-docs/docs/index.md

 | **GitHub BC Gov**       | BC Government GitHub organization members              |
 | **One-Time Passcode**   | Any user with a valid email address                    |

 > **Note:** In line with the BC Government's MFA Everywhere policy **IDIR is no longer available for new integrations**.
-Teams requiring employee authentication should use **Azure IDIR** instead, which enforces MFA by default.
+Teams requiring employee authentication should use **IDIR - MFA** instead, which enforces MFA by default.
 Existing IDIR integrations continue to function and are not affected.

 Many times, our clients ask, which identity provider should we use for our product.
 We can't really make that decision for you and with our partners, can refer you to a few helpful links